 Car accidents are a leading cause of spinal cord injuries in Michigan often resulting from sudden impact, forceful twisting, or compression of the spine.
 The severity of the injury depends on the location of the damage and whether the spinal cord was partially or completely disrupted.
 These injuries are typically classified as either complete (total loss of function below the injury site) or incomplete (partial function remains).
 Here’s a breakdown of the most common spinal cord injuries caused by vehicle crashes:

 These injuries can occur at any level of the spine including cervical, thoracic, lumbar, or sacral with higher injuries often resulting in more significant loss of function.
-The type and location of the injury will play a major role in both your medical treatment and your legal claim.
+The type and location of the injury will play a major role in both your medical treatment and your legal claim, as explained throughout our car accident injury guide.

 Spinal cord injuries can present immediately or worsen over time after a crash.
 Early symptoms combined with diagnostic testing help determine the extent of the injury and support your legal claim.
 Common signs and evaluation tools include: